-Lead Action Background Accomplishments Next Steps s.13; s.16 s.15; s.16 7.
+Lead Action Background Accomplishments Next Steps 7.
 SG Information Sharing Agreement BC Corrections led the development of an Integrated Program Agreement between Justice and Communities Partners to enable information sharing. s.13; s.16 s.15; s.16 Continue outreach to onboard new partners/agencies into the Integrated Program Agreement.
 8. SG Public drug use legislation Local governments, the public, and police have been expressing increasing concern about public drug use.
 PSSG led the policy work to support fall legislation to regulate public drug use.
 Controlled Drugs and Substances Act s.56(1) exemption updated on September 18 to add playgrounds, wading pools, spray parks, and stake parks to the list of locations where possession of controlled substances is illegal.
 Public announcement of this change made on September 14.
-Bill 34 - the Restricting Public Consumption of Illegal Substances Act was introduced in the legislature on October 5 and passed second reading on October 26.
+The Restricting Public Consumption of Illegal Substances Act received Royal Assent on November 8.
 Under this bill, a person must not consume any decriminalized substances at parks, beaches, and sports fields, as well as within 6 metres of bus stops or entrances to businesses and residences that are adjacent to public spaces, such as a sidewalk.
-The bill also states that illegal drug use is not allowed within 15 metres of playgrounds, spray and wading pools, and skate parks.
-Bill began committee debates on October 30. s.13; s.15
+The bill also states that illegal drug use is not allowed within 15 metres of playgrounds, spray and wading pools, and skate parks. s.13; s.15

 Lead Action Background Accomplishments Next Steps 9.
-Opening 10 new Indigenous Justice Centres BC First Nations Justice Council operates Indigenous Justice Centres (IJCs), that are funded by the Province with additional support from Canada.
+AG Opening 10 new Indigenous Justice Centres BC First Nations Justice Council operates Indigenous Justice Centres (IJCs), that are funded by the Province with additional support from Canada.
 Budget 2023 includes \$16 million to implement the first 5 (Kelowna, Nanaimo, Surrey, Vancouver, and Victoria) of the announced 10 new IJC.
-IJCs provide culturally appropriate information, advice, support, and representation directly to Indigenous people primarily on criminal and child protection issues. s.13; s.17 Schedule: s.13; s.16 10 AG Dedicated Crown Counsel and Repeat Violent Offenders s.13; s.17 s.13 s.13; s.16 s.13; s.15
+IJCs provide culturally appropriate information, advice, support, and representation directly to Indigenous people primarily on criminal and child protection issues. s.13; s.17 s.13; s.16 10.
+AG Dedicated Crown Counsel and Repeat Violent Offenders s.13; s.17 s.15; s.16 s.13; s.15

-Lead Action Background Accomplishments Next Steps s.13; s.17 s.15; s.16 AG Virtual Bail The Virtual Bail Initiative has advanced long-term bail reform plans in addition to providing an immediate response to the COVID-19 pandemic and has included the implementation of Crown-led evening and weekend bail, and the modernization of videoconferencing technology.
+Lead Action Background Accomplishments Next Steps 11.
+AG Virtual Bail The Virtual Bail Initiative has advanced long-term bail reform plans in addition to providing an immediate response to the COVID-19 pandemic and has included the implementation of Crown-led evening and weekend bail, and the modernization of videoconferencing technology.
 The new bail processes aim to reduce community displacement, improve communication and information sharing, and enhance the efficiency of the justice sector, ultimately improving access to justice.
 In rural and remote communities, videoconferencing devices improve the quality of bail hearings.
 They also reduce what may have previously been significant time in custody for the accused.
-It's no longer necessary to arrange long distance transportation for bail hearings, only for the accused to be released far from home with no means of return. s.15; s.16 s.13; s.15 12 ММНА Peer Assisted Care Teams (PACTs) PACT teams provide a compassionate response for people in crisis where there is no safety risk.
+It's no longer necessary to arrange long distance transportation for bail hearings, only for the accused to be released far from home with no means of return. s.15; s.16 s.13; s.15 12. ММНА Peer Assisted Care Teams (PACTs) PACT teams provide a compassionate response for people in crisis where there is no safety risk.
 They strengthen supports for people by providing trauma informed, culturally safe support for people in crisis and follow-up connections to community supports.
-PACT responds independently but can also respond alongside police.
 November 20, 2022 - announced intention for 12 total civilian-led crisis response teams.
-The 12 includes: 10 PACTs in partnership with CMHABC (3 existing and 7 new PACTs) 2 Indigenous-led teams October 16, 2023 - the Request for Expressions of Interest for service providers to operate the Comox Valley, Prince George, and Kamloops PACTs is now closed. s.
-16 Wave 1 - North Shore, Victoria, New Westminster.
+The 12 includes: 10 PACTs in partnership with CMHABC (3 existing and 7 new PACTs) 2 Indigenous-led teams October 16, 2023 - the Request for Expressions of Interest for service providers to operate the Comox Wave 1 - North Shore, Victoria, New Westminster.
 September - November 2023 - teams expand hours to 16 hr/7 day service s.13 Wave 2 - Prince George, Comox Valley, Kamloops.
-October 2023 - service providers selected